settle-club/java-integration-sdk/documentation/platform/CREDIT.md

 | body | [OrderDeliveryUpdatesBody](#OrderDeliveryUpdatesBody) | yes | Request body |

-Use this API to update the delivery status of an order using order ID or transaction ID.
+Use this API to update the delivery status of an order using order ID or transaction ID, and to trigger loan disbursals based on defined configurations.

 *Returned Response:*